b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 average 5 out of 6 games).

 Once we are done with that we go to another checkup.
-If we are interested in two-tailed probability (`cutoffAlpha` = 0.05) then we divide the number (`cutoffAlpha`) by two.
+If we are interested in two-tailed probability (`twoTail`) then we divide the number (`cutoffAlpha = 0.05`) by two.
 Before 0.05 went to the right side (see the black dotted line in @fig:tennisBetaExample), now we split it, 0.025 goes to the left side, 0.025 goes to the right side of the probability distribution.
 This makes sense since before (see @sec:statistics_intro_one_or_two_tails) we multiplied one-tailed probability by 2 to get the two-tailed probability, here we do the opposite.
-We can do that because the probability distribution under $H_{0}$ (see upper left panel in @fig:tennisBetaExample) is symmetrical (that is why you musn't change the value of `probH0` in the body of `getSampleSizeBinomial`).
+We can do that because the probability distribution under $H_{0}$ (see the upper left panel in @fig:tennisBetaExample) is symmetrical (that is why you musn't change the value of `probH0` in the body of `getSampleSizeBinomial`).

 Finally, we use the previously defined functions (`getXForBinomRightTailProb`